PULPIT ROCK HIKE NORWAY: MISSION POSSIBLE

 - Toilets: adjacent to the Preikestolen Mountain Lodge car park

 - Drinking Water: you will need to take plenty of your own drinking water with you

 - Use of Sunscreen and a hat in Summer is always a wise move

-Pulpit Rock or Preikestolen falls into the Medium (Blue) intermediate level.
+Pulpit Rock Hike falls into the Medium (Blue) intermediate level.

 Norway classifies its walks and hikes based on difficulty levels with colours that are used both nationally and internationally.
 Here is a summary of the levels: